-Waste Stream Description Typical Destination Waste Stream Management General Waste The remaining portion of the waste stream that is not recovered for re- use, processing, or recycling.
+Waste ational Waste Streams Typical Stream Description Destination Waste Stream Management General Waste The remaining portion of the waste stream that is not recovered for reuse, processing, or recycling.
 May include soft plastics, food scraps, polystyrene, etc. Landfill Waste should be bagged before placing in chutes, or in designated waste bins.
 Paper and Cardboard Recyclables Cardboard and paper products are recyclable materials that can be reprocessed into new products.
 Resource Recovery Centre Bulky cardboard must not be placed in any chute.
 Cardboard should be flattened before placing in the designated cardboard bin.
 Commingled Recyclables A mixture of items that are commonly recycled usually segregated through a MRF.
 Typically include food and beverage containers (e.g. aluminium, glass, steel, hard plastics, cartons).
 Materials Recovery Facility (MRF) Commingled recyclables must not be bagged, and instead should be placed loosely in the designated recycling bins.
 Secure Documents Secure documents are printed paper materials that contain sensitive information.
 Recycling Facility Secure documents are placed in allocated secure document bins.
 Private contractor removes bins from site.
 Green Waste Green waste consists of unwanted organic materials that are easily biodegradable and/or compostable (e.g. lawn clippings, branches) Resource Recovery Centre Landscape Maintenance Contractors will remove the green waste from site during scheduled maintenance.
 Electronic Waste Discarded e-waste, electronic components and materials such as computers, mobile phones, keyboards, etc. Resource Recovery Centre Building manager arranges collection for e-waste recycling as needed by residents.
 Commercial tenants arrange for recycling of their own e-waste.
 Bulky Items Items that are to too large to place into general rubbish collection.
 This includes disused and/or broken furniture, mattresses, white goods, etc. Resource Recovery Centre or Landfill Residents liaise with building manager to store in Bulky Goods Room.
 Building manager arranges with Council for removal.
 Commercial tenants are responsible for removal of their bulky items.
-Sanitary Waste Feminine hygiene waste generated from female bathrooms.
-Incineration or Landfill Sanitary bins are serviced by sanitary waste contractor.
-Other Other recyclable items that require special recovery may include ink cartridges, batteries, chemical waste, fluorescent tubes, etc. Resource Recovery Facility Building manager arranges collection by appropriate recycling services when required.
+Sanitary Feminine hygiene waste generated Incineration Sanitary bins are serviced by Waste Other from female bathrooms.
+Other recyclable items that require or Landfill Resource sanitary waste contractor.
+Building manager arranges Other special recovery may include ink cartridges, batteries, chemical waste, fluorescent tubes, etc. Resource Recovery Facility Building manager arranges collection by appropriate recycling services when required.